George Palmer (lieutenant colonel): Family

 He married Elizabeth Charlotte Surtees, of Newcastle-upon-Tyne.
 She died in childbirth aged 42 on 30 July 1848, leaving three sons and a daughter surviving.

 Death and legacy

 Palmer died on 26 April 1883 at Nazeing.
 He is referred to as "George Palmer Jnr.
 Esqre" on the memorial plaque in All Saints' Church.

 Palmer Place and Palmer Gardens (now dual-named Pangki-Pangki) in North Adelaide were named after Palmer, as was the town of Palmer in the Mid-Murray region.

-New Zealand?
+New Zealand Founding

 According to the note on the SLSA photograph note (see above), Palmer was also involved in the founding of New Zealand in 1840.
 While his father was on the founding board of the New Zealand Company in 1825, no independent corroboration of George Junior's involvement with New Zealand has been found yet (as of December 2020).